 – Quantity: How many downloads has your app received?
 How many of your target users are using your app (percentage wise)?
 This type of quantitative data will help determine your rate of success.

-– App Monetization Objectives: Does your product has advertisement app monetization model to generate revenue?
+– App Monetization Objectives: Does your product has an ad monetization model to generate revenue?
 Perhaps you’re selling your app as a paid download.
 Either that or you may want to offer your app for free to download and then offer users in-app purchases.
 Figure out your objectives as far as app revenue is concerned.

-If you want to have successful app startup, figure out where your competitors’ apps failed.
+If you want to create a successful app startup, figure out where your competitors’ apps failed.
 See which mistakes they made with their apps so that you won’t make them too.
 To give you assistance with this, below is a list of the 6 main reasons why startups fail.

 The Top 6 Reasons Why Startups Fail